-These six-word wrap-ups of the year are excerpted from a recent article in the New York Times on readers’ reasons for gratitude:
+These six-word wrap-ups of the year are excerpted from a recent article in The New York Times on readers’ reasons for gratitude:

-The crinkling eye above the mask.
+The crinkling eye above a mask.

 Mom, 87, rocking pretty, pandemic ponytail.